German P.

 Summary

-German has now worked for 30 years in IT projects and has successfully completed a wide range of assignments.
-He is known for his flexibility, having worked as a project or QA manager, but also as a technical specialist who welcomes new challenges.
-He has an eye for technology as well as business processes.
-In recent years, German successfully developed new features for a data warehouse for Deutsche Bahn, such as implementing geodata with routing algorithms, and redeveloped a series of client-server applications for Deutsche Bank HELABA (credit and operational risk), as well as numerous smaller application development projects.
+German has now been working in IT projects for 30 years and has successfully completed a wide range of assignments.
+He stands out for his flexibility; he has worked as a project or QA manager, but also as a technical specialist who likes new challenges.
+He has an eye for both technology and business processes.
+In recent years, he has successfully worked on developing new features for a data warehouse for Deutsche Bahn, such as implementing GeoData with routing algorithms and redeveloping a series of client-server applications for Deutsche Bank HELABA (Credit and Operational Risk) as well as many other small application development projects.

-German Popken is an all-round IT professional with over 30 years of ICT experience.
-In the last 25 years he has worked as a DBA, designer, and developer for back-end and front-end applications.
-He specializes in MS SQL Server, the .NET Framework (C# and VB), and MS Office integration with VBA, using OOP, test-driven development, and modern design patterns.
+German Popken is an all-round IT professional with over 30 years of experience in ICT.
+In the last 25 years, he has worked as a DBA, designer and developer for back-end and front-end applications.
+He is specialized in MS SQL Server, .NET Framework (C# and VB) and MS Office integration with VBA, using OOP, test-driven development and modern design patterns.

 Languages